In 2015, a collective of Indigenous women came together to solve the ongoing systemic, multi-generational trauma in

 With decades of experience working with thousands of women and girls, this group of Clan Mothers set out to build a village to create healing through collaboration and understanding.
 As an outcropping of that vision, an Indigenous-led solution – Clan Mothers Healing Village – came to life.

 ELDER MAE LOUISE GOULET, JAMIE GOULET AND ELDER BELINDA VANDENBROECK

-This dynamic mother-daughter duo, Elder Mae Louise and Jamie ran Grandmother Moon Lodge for almost 18 years.
+The dynamic mother-daughter duo, Elder Mae Louise and Jamie ran Grandmother Moon Lodge for almost 18 years.
 Elder Belinda Vandenbroeck was a constant educator and healer at the lodge through those 18 years.
 Since that time, they helped thousands of women and girls deal with a wide array of issues related to the multi-generational trauma that they have faced.

-As time went on, and as the issues that the Lodge faced became even more complex, the pair understood that they needed a larger facility designed to provide them with the ability to respond to the community’s growing needs.
+As time went on, and as the issues that the Lodge faced became even more complex, they understood that a larger facility was needed and designed to provide them with the ability to respond to the community’s growing needs.

 They initiated and developed a larger vision for the Village Project – a vision that now has become Clan Mothers Healing Village and Knowledge Centre.

 Clan Mothers Elder’s Council

 As the project has grown, so too have the demands on the people involved.
 Clan Mothers has therefore created an Elder’s Council to honour the vision of the original peoples of this land and to help the Healing Village come to fruition.
 In addition to the co-founders, the Elder’s Council includes the following individuals:

 ELDER MAE LOUISE CAMPBELL, OJIBWA, SAULTEAUX; METIS, ISHKOTE ODEIMA IKWE (CO-FOUNDER OF CLAN MOTHERS HEALING VILLAGE)